GuanLab/DeepSleep/README.md

 ### 6. model training
 Here the two example records were used to train the model.
 In practice, please download the PhysioNet Challenge dataset or your own dataset to train the model.
+In the example "train.py" and "predict.py", we used five input channels:
+* 1. randomly selected one EEG/EOG channel
+* 2. randomly selected one EMG channel from Chest or ABD
+* 3. EMG - Chin
+* 4. Airflow
+* 5. ECG
+You can change the input channels to train models based on your need.

 ```
 python train.py